CarlesLlorens/Practical-Machine-Learning-Coursera-Course/README.md

 First, sorry for my English.
 I’m Spanish.

-This repository contains the files needed by Practical Machine Learning Coursera Course.

 This repository contains my work for the course assignment for the Coursera course "Practical Machine Learning", part of the Data Science specialization.
 The repository contains two files: